pytorch/pytorch/docs/source/data.rst

 For multi-process loading, each worker process gets a different copy of :attr:`dataset`, so it is often desired to configure each copy independently to avoid having duplicate data returned from the workers.
-See the documentations of :class:`~torch.utils.data.IterableDataset` for details on this.
+See the documentation of :class:`~torch.utils.data.IterableDataset` for details on this.

 Single- and Multi-process Data Loading